-- 35. (1) Subject to the Constitution of the Republic of South Africa, 1996, and the 10 Promotion of Access to Information Act, 2000 (Act No. 2 of 2000), and other relevant legislation no person may disclose information submitted to the Council in connection with an application or instruction, unless- - (a) he or she is ordered to do so by a court of law; or - (b) the person who made such application or give such instruction consents 15 thereto in writing.
+- 34. (1) Subject to the Constitution of the Republic of South Africa, 1996, and the Promotion of Access to Information Act, 2000 (Act No. 2 of 2000), no person may disclose any information submitted to the Council in connection with any application or instruction, unless- - (a) he or she is ordered to do so by a court of law; or - (b) the person who made such application or give such instruction consents thereto in writing.

-- (2) No person may disclose information kept in the register contemplated in sections 8, 15(4) and 19(4), unless such disclosure is- - (a) in terms of a law that compels or authorises such disclosure; - (b) materially necessary for the proper functioning of the Council; or - (c) made for purposes of monitoring, evaluating, investigating or considering activity relating to the Council, or a member of staff of the Council. - (3) Where a disclosure contemplated in subsection (2) is to be made, the person concerned must be informed thereof timeously. - (4) A person who contravenes subsection (1), (2) or (3) is guilty of an offence.
+- (2) No person may disclose any information kept in the register contemplated in sections 7, 15(4) and 18(4), unless such disclosure is- - (a) in terms of any law that compels or authorises such disclosure; - (b) materially necessary for the proper functioning of the Council; or - (c) made for purposes of monitoring, evaluating, investigating or considering any 15 activity relating to the Council, or any member of staff of the Council. - (3) Where a disclosure contemplated in subsection (2) is to be made, the person concerned must be informed thereof timeously. - (4) Any person who contravenes subsection (1), (2) or (3) is guilty of an offence.

-Dissolution of Council
+Dissolution of Council 20

-36. The Council may only be dissolved in terms of an Act of Parliament.
+35. The Council may only be dissolved in terms of an Act of Parliament.